-To get started creating your Email Templates, choose the Emails dropdown from the top menu of FluentCRM and select the menu option fr Email Templates.
+To start creating your Email Templates, choose the Emails dropdown from the top menu of FluentCRM and select the menu option fr Email Templates.

-After that, you'll see your Email Templates dashboard showing any previously created templates.
-Click the blue button + Create New Template to get started customizing your new email design.
+After that, your Email Templates dashboard shows any previously created templates.
+Click the blue button + Create New Template to customize your new email design.

 You’re going to see a form like the one below.
 I’ve highlighted some important options in red.

 The first field is for internal use.
 The Template Title helps you organize templates by the purpose.
-You may have a template for your weekly digest and another one for special offers, etc.
+You may have a template for your weekly digest and another for special offers.

 Keep in mind that this template is just to get your started.
 You can change anything in your actual email campaign editor if you decide to change the appearance.